 In our error-correction experiment, we applied the techniques described in Section 4 to fix the errors diagnosed in Table 3.
-We used combinational diagnosis in this experiment, and corrected the error location using the synthesis tool in [7].
-We summarized the results in Table 5 where we indicate which of the two synthesis techniques in [7] we used, either GDS or EGS.
-GDS involves an exhaustive search of the solution space, and finds solutions with minimal number of logic operations; while EGS is approximate but faster.
-Note that the resynthesis tool can be replaced easily by other tools, such as Espresso or MVSIS.
+We used combinational diagnosis in this experiment, and corrected the error location using the synthesis tool in [6].
+We summarized the results in Table 4 where we indicate which of the two synthesis techniques in [6] we used, either GDS or EGS (see Section 2.4).
 In the table, "#Cores fixed" is the number of symptom cores that can be corrected using our error-correction techniques, and "#Fixes" is the number of ways to fix the errors.
 We applied GDS first in the experiment, and observed that GDS often returns a large number of valid fixes that can correct the design errors.
 One reason is that GDS performs exhaustive search to find new logic expressions; therefore, it may find many different ways to produce the same signal.
 For example, " $A \cdot \overline{B}$ " and " $A \cdot (A \oplus B)$ " are both returned even though they are equivalent.
 Another reason is that we only diagnosed short bug traces, which may produce spurious fixes: signatures of different variables are the same even though their functions are different.
 As a result, we only report the first 100 fixes in our implementation, where the fixes are sorted so that those with smaller number of logic operations are returned first.
 Due to the exhaustive-search nature of GDS, memory usage of GDS may be high during the search, as are the cases for benchmarks DLX (C-F) and Alpha.
 In these benchmarks, GDS ran out of memory, and we relied on EGS to find fixes that can correct the errors.
 Since EGS only returns one logic expression when fixing an error, the number of possible fixes is significantly smaller.